CiaranWelsh/pycotools3/docs/source/index.rst

 PyCoTools
 =========
 PyCoTools is a python package that was developed as an alternative interface into `COPASI <http://copasi.org/>`_, simulation software for modelling biochemical systems.
 The PyCoTools paper can be found `here <https://academic.oup.com/bioinformatics/article/34/21/3702/5001390>`_ and describes in detail the intentions and functionality of PyCoTools.
 There are some important differences between the PyCoTools version that is described in the publication and the current version.
-The first and most important is that PyCoTools is now a python 3 only package.
+The first is that PyCoTools is now a python 3 only package.
 If using Python 2.7 you should create a virtual Python 3.6 environment using `conda <https://salishsea-meopar-docs.readthedocs.io/en/latest/work_env/python3_conda_environment.html>`_ or `virtualenv <https://virtualenv.pypa.io/en/latest/>`_.
 My preference is conda.
-The other major difference is the interface into COPASI's parameter estimation task which has a new interface and has been enhanced to support all features of COPASI's parameter estimation task.
+The other major difference is the interface to COPASI's parameter estimation task which is described in the tutorials and examples.

 Installation
 ------------